Top 6 Things to Love About the Lake George Music Festival

 Classical and new music, established composers, and unique events are just some of what you can expect from the Lake George Music Festival!
 This highly anticipated event is much more than just amazing concerts.

-The festival takes place August 11 - 23, 2019, so you get two full weeks of prime festival fun, which is just one of many things we love about the Lake George Music Festival.
+The festival takes place every August and you get two full weeks of prime festival fun, which is just one of many things we love about the Lake George Music Festival.
 Read on to see what else there is to adore about one of the area's top events.